ImgBotApp/InternetNL/detail/smtp-tls/tls-FAIL_en.md

-the mail server does not offer TLS
+mail server does not offer STARTTLS